ska_sun¶

 Calculate the sun position at the given

-using a fast approximation.Code modified from http://idlastro.gsfc.nasa.gov/ftp/pro/astro/sunpos.pro
+timeusing a fast approximation.Code modified from http://idlastro.gsfc.nasa.gov/ftp/pro/astro/sunpos.pro

 This implementation is returns coordinates that are in error by as much as 0.3 deg.
 Use the

-unless speed is critical.This function is about 40x faster than the
+position_accurate()function orposition(.., method='accurate')unless speed is critical.This function is about 40x faster than the

-function can be vectorized and the speed difference is reduced.- Parameters:
+position_accurate()function (30 us for a single time vs 1.2 ms).
+However, theposition_accurate()function can be vectorized and the speed difference is reduced.- Parameters:

 - timeCxoTimeLike (scalar)